The kidneys and ureters

 The ureters and renal pelvis

-The urine collects in an area in the middle of each kidney.
-This area is called the renal pelvis.
-Urine then drains from each kidney through a long, muscular tube called a ureter.
-There are 2 ureters – one from each kidney.
+The urine collects in the middle of each kidney in an area called the renal pelvis.
+Urine drains from the kidneys through a long, muscular tube called a ureter.

-The ureters connect to the bladder.
-The bladder is where urine is stored before it passes out of the body through another tube called the urethra.
+Each kidney has a ureter that connects to the bladder.
+Urine is stored in the bladder before it leaves the body through a tube called the urethra.

 About our information